Sudeep Sen

 Sudeep Sen (born 1964) is an Indian English poet and editor.

 Early life

-He was educated at St Columba's School in Delhi and received a degree in English literature from Hindu College, University of Delhi.
+He was educated at St. Columba's School in Delhi and received a degree in English literature from Hindu College, University of Delhi.
 He received a master's degree from the Columbia University Graduate School of Journalism in New York City.
-Sen also received a master's degree in English and creative writing from Hollins University, and was an international scholar at Davidson College.
-From 1992 to 1993 he was international poet-in-residence at the Scottish Poetry Library in Edinburgh, and in 1995 he was a visiting scholar at Harvard University.
+Sen also received a master's degree in English and creative writing from Hollins University and was an international scholar at Davidson College.
+From 1992 to 1993 he was an international poet-in-residence at the Scottish Poetry Library in Edinburgh, and in 1995 he was a visiting scholar at Harvard University.
 In 1995 he set up a poetry publishing company, Aark Arts.
 He has a son named Aria.

 Works

 Sen's books include Postmarked India: New & Selected Poems, Rain, Aria, Postcards from Bangladesh, Fractals: New & Selected Poems | Translations 1980-2015 and EroText.